the-gigi/fuzz-emoji/aws_lambda/README.md

 # Pre-requisites

-- An AWS account with a profile called `rivate`
+- An AWS account with a profile called `private`
 - aws CLI

 # The AWS lambda function